mariasimo/site2022/content/notes/storybook-7-new-release/en.md

 ---
-title: "What's new in the new version of Storybook"
+title: "What's new in the new Storybook"
-metaTitle: "What's new in the new version of Storybook"
+metaTitle: "What's new in the new Storybook"
-metaDescription: 'Storybook está a punto de liberar una nueva mayor después de dos años, que incluye importantes cambios en la escritura de historias, nuevas formas de documentación y multitud de posibilidades para hacer testing dentro de la propia herramienta.'
+metaDescription: 'Storybook is about to release a new mayor after two years, introducing meaningful changes about how stories are written, new documentation methods and lots of possibilities for testing within the very same workshop'
 socialImage: '/images/storybook-18-03-2023/og.png'
 published: '18/03/2023'
 status: 'draft'